thorimur/mathematica-garden/README.md

 Here, I grow a little collection of notebooks and packages.
 You're welcome to poke around; let me walk you through the layout.

+Keep in mind this is a work-in-progress—I'm slowly transplanting my old projects here one-by-one, after years of growing them inside.
+There's a lot more to come!

 ## Layout

 Each notebook or package is located in its own folder at the top level.